ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Retrieve a List of Group Configurations by Filters ## {#collection-resource-fetch}

-This operation MUST be supported by the Group Manager and MAY be supported by an Administrator.
+This operation MUST be supported by the Group Manager.

 The Administrator can send a FETCH request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups that fully match a set of specified filter criteria.
 This list is returned as a list of links to the corresponding group-configuration resources.
 In particular, the request MUST have Content-Format set to "application/ace-groupcomm+cbor", while a successful 2.05 (Content) response MUST have Content-Format set to "application/link-format" and its payload specifies the list of links in the CoRE Link Format {{RFC6690}}.